solidusio/solidus_subscriptions/README.md

 ## Usage

 ### Purchasing Subscriptions
-By default only Spree::Variants are subscribable.
+By default only Spree::Variants can be subscribed to.
 To subscribe to a variant, it must have the `:subscribable` attribute set to true.

 To subscribe to a variant include the following parameters when posting to